 Why Tennessee Has Only Three MCOs

 Why the small-number structure: Tennessee's TennCare design philosophy has been to leverage scale, simplify the member experience, and concentrate accountability in a few large plans.
-The trade-off is less plan choice; the upside is uniform pharmacy and dental coverage and easier switching when a plan isn't working.
+The trade-off is less plan choice; the upside is uniform pharmacy and dental coverage and a single set of switching rules for the whole state.

 Who Must Enroll in a TennCare MCO

 Most TennCare members must enroll in a plan.
-The major exception is Medicare-only QMB beneficiaries, people whose Medicaid coverage pays only their Medicare premiums (Part B = $202.90/month in 2026) and cost-sharing under federal authority at 42 USC § 1396a(a)(10)(E)(i) and the QMB billing prohibition at 42 USC § 1396a(n)(3)(B), without providing full Medicaid benefits.
+The major exception is Medicare-only QMB (Qualified Medicare Beneficiary) enrollees, people whose Medicaid coverage pays only their Medicare Part A and Part B premiums (the standard Part B premium is $202.90/month in 2026) plus their Part A and Part B deductibles, coinsurance, and copayments, without providing full Medicaid benefits.
+Under 42 USC § 1396a(n)(3)(B) a QMB is protected from being billed for that Part A and Part B cost-sharing.
+Note the boundary: it is not a promise that every Medicare charge disappears.
+A dual-eligible who is not institutionalized (or would not be but for home and community based services) can still owe nominal Part D per-prescription copays.
 Full-benefit dual eligibles (those with both Medicare and full TennCare, sometimes called "QMB Plus" or "SLMB Plus") ARE enrolled in MCOs for their Medicaid services.
-For the full breakdown of QMB / SLMB / QI eligibility, the QMB-Plus / SLMB-Plus / Other FBDE category matrix, and how MSPs interact with TennCare CHOICES, see our Tennessee Medicare Savings Programs deep guide.
+For the full breakdown of QMB / SLMB / QI eligibility and how the Medicare Savings Programs interact with TennCare CHOICES, see our Tennessee Medicare Savings Programs deep guide.,

-• Members in geographic areas with insufficient MCO capacity
+• Enrollees living in areas where there is insufficient MCO capacity to serve them

+Note the age limits, because this one is easy to get wrong.
+An adult in an institutional eligibility category, an elderly nursing-facility resident for example, is not a TennCare Select population under this rule.
 Most adults age 65+ on standard TennCare and most adults under 65 with disabilities enroll in one of the three standard MCOs (BlueCare, UHC, or Wellpoint).
+Separately, members enrolled in ECF CHOICES may select only from the MCOs participating in ECF CHOICES.

 Initial MCO Assignment, How TennCare Picks for You (Or You Pick)

 Members who reach TennCare through Social Security Administration channels, for example, automatic SSI cascade enrollment, are auto-assigned without an upfront pick.
-They can switch later within their initial window or during their region's annual open enrollment.
+They can switch later within their initial 90-day window or during their Grand Division's annual change month.

-Tennessee's switching rules are easy to get wrong because the state has both a regional annual open enrollment window AND a new-member without-cause grace period AND federal for-cause flexibility, and the three operate on different timelines.
+Tennessee's switching rules are easy to get wrong because the state has an annual change period staggered by Grand Division, a new-member without-cause window, and a narrow hardship-reassignment path, and the three operate on different timelines.

 West Tennessee March